pappicio/Marlin/README.md

 <>

-to compile sources by yourself, download sources and unzip
+to compile sources by yourself, download sources and unzip on your pc desktop

-download visual studio code, install and execute
+download visual studio code (https://code.visualstudio.com/), install and execute

-open folder from this marlin, (just unzipped), where you can see "marlin" folder into folder opened
+open folder from this marlin, (just unzipped on your pc desktop), where you can see also "marlin" folder into folder opened

 visual studio code ask you to istall: